Project detail

 The way the competitors website had their categories menu would not suit our website.
 So I had to research other patterns and interactions.
 I proposed the widely popular and successful pattern that Amazon follows.Since the pattern fit our content and it was widely used in ecommerce websites, this design was approved.
 Also it reduces accidental opening of the modal because it opens on click and not hover.

 I had very limited time to test but I tried my best to make sure the website is usable and reach the business goal.
-Everytime I design a page, I would ask my colleague to do a quick walkthrough of the page to check if the design was intuitive before I send it for project managers to review in order to save time.
+I tested designs early and got feedbacks and continuously iterated to save time and to move in the right direction.

 SIMPLICITY ENHANCES CONVERSION